aj11anuj/aj11anuj/README.md

 ### 🌱 Currently Working On

-- **Research Work**: Researching LLMs, metaheuristic algorithms, multimodality, and multilingual evaluations in collaboration with global researchers.
+- **Research Work**: Researching LLMs, multimodality, and multilingual evaluations in collaboration with global researchers.

 ### 🔭 Future Goals